naepre/BINF4241-group29/Assignment_5/README.md

         + You can only say it during your turn.
         Note: If you ignore it, other players have the possibility to point it out, but only until the next card is played.
 If they do you have to draw 2 cards.

       d.
-Point out someone forgot to say "UNO"
+Point out Someone forgot to say "UNO"
         + You can only say it after someone said UNO.
         + You can only say it until the next card is played.
         + You can say it during someone others turn.
         - You cannot say it after another card was played.
         - You cannot say it without a reason.

       e.
-Challenge someone who played a '+4 Wild Card'
+Challenge Someone who played a '+4 Wild Card'
         + You can only challenge someone until the next card is played.
         + You can say it during someone others turn.

         Note: If the challenged player could play any other card matching the color, he has to draw four cards.
 Otherwise the challenger draws six cards.

       f.
-Declare the color of the next card
+Declare the Color of the Next Card after playing some Type of Wild Card
         + Only possible after playing a wild card.
         + You can only choose one of the four card colors.
         + You cannot skip this action.

 B. What it should do with the inputs, and what it should not.

+    Set-Up

+      a.
+Set Number of Players
+      b.
+Set Players
+        b.1.
+Put in a Playername
+        b.2.
+Put in a Playerage
+      c.
+Set Score
+      d.
+Accept Score

+    During Game
+      a.
+Draw a Card
+      b.
+Play a Card
+      c.
+Say "UNO"
+      d.
+Point out Someone forgot to say "UNO"

 C. What are the expected outputs, which ones should not happen.